2025 Awards

 • OFC Allison Bell, Community Service

-• OFC Sara Everson, Community Service
+• Sara Everson, Community Service

 • OFC Karime Massaro, Excellent Service